OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 - **v1.1** / [**main**](https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/tree/main/data) (default):
   The data used for the first (main) pretraining phase of [Lucie-7B](https://huggingface.co/OpenLLM-France/Lucie-7B), which contains approximately 2.3T tokens.
 The statistics above apply to this version.
 - [**v1.2**](https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/tree/v1.2/data): An improved version of the main dataset, where
-  - GallicaMonographies and GallicaPress have been fltered aggressively to remove documents with low OCR quality.
+  - GallicaMonographies and GallicaPress have been filtered aggressively to remove documents with low OCR quality.
+After filtering, GallicaMonographies contains around 220,000 documents and 20.131 billion tokens.
+For GallicaPress, we first selected a subset of the original corpus that contained only html documents (as opposed to documents in .txt format).
+This subset contained 1,747,600 documents and 74 billion tokens.
+After filtering, this subset contains roughly 989,100 documents and 45.7 billion tokens.
-  - The `Ubuntu_IRC` and `PhilPapers` subsets of Pile have been refined by fixing encoding issues and removing documents in languages other than English, French, Spanish, German and Italian.
+  - The `Ubuntu_IRC` and `PhilPapers` subsets of the Pile have been refined by fixing encoding issues and removing documents in languages other than English, French, Spanish, German and Italian.
+After filtering, Ubuntu_IRC contains about 9,000 documents and 1.745 billion tokens.
+PhilPapers contains around 28,000 million documents and 502 million tokens.
 - [**v1.2-recent-web**](https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/tree/v1.2-recent-web/data) : The data used for the second pretraining phase (context extension) of [Lucie-7B](https://huggingface.co/OpenLLM-France/Lucie-7B#2-context-extension).
   This version is identical to `v1.2` with the exception that older snapshots of web data (before 2023 for RedPajama and before 2024 for FineWebEdu) have been excluded.
   All data from `v1.1` that were not filtered out remain unchanged in `v1.2` and `v1.2-recent-web`.